 New for 2017, you can now meet the shire horses each Thursday morning at 9am outside our Brewery Visitor Centre, before they head off on their daily deliveries (weather/show permitting).

-Monty, Max and Archie are the latest in a long line of shire horses, which have served Wadworth pretty much continually for over 125 years.
+Max, Archie and Sam are the latest in a long line of shire horses, which have served Wadworth pretty much continually for over 125 years.

 In their heyday, before the arrival of the internal combustion engine, more than 40 shires were used by Wadworth to deliver its beers to local inns and hostelries, while ponies and traps were used by the brewery's representatives to call on customers.